 Service and Visitor Mode observers must include the overhead times associated with their science target observations in their proposals.
 For Service Mode observations, the total execution time requested for every planned Observation Block (OB) must include all overheads, from telescope presetting and target acquisition to all other relevant instrument overheads.
 Proposers should note that all overheads must be accounted for within one hour for each OB (Section 12.2.1).
 Time for night-time calibrations and associated overheads must be included only in cases where the accuracy of the observatory calibration plan is not deemed sufficient for the science goals.
 Please note that calibrations need to be executed as part of the science OBs in some instrument modes (e.g. attached calibrations for all VIMOS IFU and MOS modes; see the VIMOS User Manual for details).
 The time needed to execute such attached calibrations must be included in the proposal (Section 10.2).
-Table 18 provides typical overheads associated with individual instruments.
+Table 16 provides typical overheads associated with individual instruments.
 More details can be found in the instrument manuals.

 Proposers are strongly encouraged to make use of the Phase 2 Preparation Tool (P2PP) during the preparation of their proposals in order to accurately determine the overheads required by their programmes.
-It is possible to simulate the detailed breakdown of the programme in terms of its constituent Observation Blocks (OBs) using the P2PP tutorial accounts; see Section 1.4 of the P2PP User Manual available at http://www.eso.org/sci/observing/phase2/P2PPTool/P2PPDocumentation.html.
+It is possible to simulate the detailed breakdown of the programme in terms of its constituent Observation Blocks (OBs) using the P2PP tutorial accounts: see Section 1.4 of the P2PP User Manuals available at: